vatpac-technology/sops/docs/enroute/Melbourne Centre/MUN.md

 That being said, it is *advised* that MUN(All) gives **Heads-up Coordination** prior to **50nm** from the boundary in the following scenarios:
 - YWE to ELW/BLA for all aircraft
-- GTH to ELW(BLA) for all aircraft
+- GTH to BLA for all aircraft
 - YWE to HUO(WON) for all aircraft

 !!! tip